 Below are further details of the Nexus MAT Directors.

 Andy has had a broad career spanning 40 years working for a variety of UK government agencies and departments.
 He has been involved with school governance since 1988 and has been chair of governing boards in special, primary and secondary schools.
 He has also delivered training to school governors across South Yorkshire as well as spoken at regional and national conferences on effective school governance.
-Since becoming a National Leader of Governance in 2014, he has worked on a range of initiatives with schools, Local Authorities, Multi Academy Trusts and other educational stakeholders across South Yorkshire to support and improve governance.
+Since taking on a national role in educational governance in 2014, he has worked on a range of initiatives with schools, Local Authorities, Multi Academy Trusts and other educational stakeholders across South Yorkshire and the East Midlands to support and improve governance.

 (1a Andrew Child Interests & Attendance Data-Director.pdf)